debian-live/live-build/includes/common/README.txt

    procedure may seem a bit unusual.
 You can install Debian GNU/Linux either alongside your current OS, or as the only OS on your computer.

-   An Installation Guide for this CD is available from the Debian web site.
+   An Installation Guide for this disc is available from the Debian web site.

-   Programs and other files that are needed for the installation can be found on this CD under
+   Programs and other files that are needed for the installation can be found on this disc under

      /tools/ and   /install/floppy/

-   For the impatient ones: you can start the installation program easily by booting off this CD-ROM.
+   For the impatient ones: you can start the installation program easily by booting off this disc.
 Note that not all (esp. older) systems support this.

    You can also examine the